 Many university and college courses contain offshore related pathways or individual subjects.
 It is important that school pupils have a good foundation in science subjects – maths, physics, chemistry – because these will form the basis of the higher level courses in engineering and science.

 You should aim to become a Chartered Engineer (or Incorporated Engineer or Engineering Technician) with one of the Institutions affiliated to the Engineering Council (UK).
-Technologists should aim to become Chartered Marine Technologists through the Institute of Marine Engineering, Science and Technology (IMarEST).
+Technologists should aim to become Chartered Marine Technologists which you can now apply for through SUT Membership.
 The basic requirements are a combination of accredited academic course plus workplace training and/or professional experience.

 Communication and presentation skills are also important, likewise the ability to write a report, to negotiate a contract or the way a particular job should be done.
 Computer applications are fairly widespread too.

 Cogent – The Sector Skills Council for Oil & Gas Extraction, Chemicals Manufacturing & Petroleum Industries

 Institute of Energy